MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -ConnectivityLogMaxDirectorySize
-!!!
-Exchange Server 2013

-The ConnectivityLogMaxDirectorySize parameter specifies the maximum size of all connectivity logs in the connectivity log directory.
-When a directory reaches its maximum file size, the server deletes the oldest log files first.
-The default value is 1000 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The value of the ConnectivityLogMaxFileSize parameter must be less than or equal to the value of the ConnectivityLogMaxDirectorySize parameter.
-The valid input range for either parameter is from 1 through 9223372036854775807 bytes.
-If you enter a value of unlimited, no size limit is imposed on the connectivity log directory.

-!!!
-Exchange Server 2016

 The ConnectivityLogMaxDirectorySize parameter specifies the maximum size of all connectivity logs in the connectivity log directory.
 When a directory reaches its maximum file size, the server deletes the oldest log files first.
 The default value is 1000 MB.

 When you enter a value, qualify the value with one of the following units: